-The steroid drops made my eyes very dry, so I had to use tons to rewetting drops.
+The steroid drops made my eyes very dry, so I had to use tons of rewetting drops.

-Within two months of the surgery, my vision was very very good.
+Within two months of the surgery, my vision was very good.
 The surgery was a success.

 5 months later:

-My eyes are very very good.
-It took awhile for the “feeling” of having glasses on went away – I guess wearing them for over a decade makes it a part of you.
+My eyes are very good.
+It took a while before the “feeling” of having glasses on went away – I guess wearing them for over a decade makes it a part of you.